 - The text components' layout is parent-directed.

-- Width of the child components is set to 1fr, 2fr, and 1fr.
+- The width of the child components is set to 1fr, 2fr, and 1fr.

 - The direction (main axis) is set to Row